 Energy saving grants

-The UK government has a couple of energy saving grants that you might be entitled to.
+The UK government has a couple of energy-saving grants that you might be entitled to.
 To find out more about these grants, click here.

 Warm Home Discount Scheme

 The UKs Warm Home Discount Scheme could net you a one-off payment of £150 paid directly to your energy supplier.
-This is aimed at helping people who are collecting a pension or are a low-income household.
+This is aimed at helping people who are collecting a pension or are in a low-income household.
 Click here to find out if you’re eligible for this support.

 Child Winter Heating Assistance

-Child Winter Heating Assistance is a once a year payment made by the Scottish Government.
+Child Winter Heating Assistance is a once-a-year payment made by the Scottish Government.
 You can get £214.10 to help with the costs this winter.
 To find out more, click here.

 Energy Company Obligation (ECO) grant